altsan/os2-freetype-ifi/ft2ifi/rel/readme.txt

   parsing font files quite sluggish.

   FreeType/2-IFI only replaces the TrueType support module within Presentation Manager.
-It cannot circumvent any of the limitations inherent in Presentation Manager's graphics layer (GRE/GPI).
-In particular, there is no support for antialiased fonts, or for font names longer than 31 characters (both of which are restrictions imposed by PM, and not by the font driver).
+It cannot circumvent any of the limitations inherent in PM's graphics layer (GRE/GPI).
+In particular, there is no support for anti- aliased fonts, or for font names longer than 31 characters (both of which are restrictions imposed by PM, and not by the font driver).